ThibaultBee/StreamPack/README.md

     }
     ```

-5. Inflates the preview with the streamer
+5. Inflate the preview with the streamer

    Either `xml` UI